AndMu/YiScanner/README.md

-# Yi Camera FTP Scanner and Video Clips Downloaded
+# Yi Camera FTP Scanner and Video Clips Downloader

 Application supports two modes - arguments explictly specified in command promt and configuration based.
 It can also run as Windows service